fabiangunzinger/fabiangunzinger.github.io/content/posts/linear-algebra-of-linear-regression/linear-algebra-of-linear-regression.md

 commentable: true
 ---

+ho

 We can think of a projection as an operation that maps a vector onto a subspace.
-The result of a projection is a vector that lies within the subspace and is the closest point in the subspace to the original vector. m \## Projection in 1-D
+The result of a projection is a vector that lies within the subspace and is the closest point in the subspace to the original vector. m
+\## Projection in 1-D

 The easiest way to visualise a projection is when we project a vector $b$ in 2-dimensional space onto a line $a$ (because a line is a 1-dimensional object, it is a subspace of the vector).